Patricia Zavella

-Patricia Zavella is an anthropologist and professor at the University of California, Santa Cruz in the Latin American and Latino Studies department.
+Patricia Zavella is an American anthropologist and professor at the University of California, Santa Cruz in the Latin American and Latino Studies department.
 She has spent a career advancing Latina and Chicana feminism through her scholarship, teaching, and activism.
 She was president of the Association of Latina and Latino Anthropologists and has served on the executive board of the American Anthropological Association.
 In 2016, Zavella received the American Anthropological Association's award from the Committee on Gender Equity in Anthropology to recognize her career studying gender discrimination.
-The awards committee said Zavella’s career accomplishments advancing the status of women, and especially Latina and Chicana women have been exceptional.
+The awards committee said Zavella's career accomplishments advancing the status of women, and especially Latina and Chicana women have been exceptional.
 She has made critical contributions to understanding how gender, race, nation, and class intersect in specific contexts through her scholarship, teaching, advocacy, and mentorship.
-Zavella’s research focuses on migration, gender and health in Latina/o communities, Latino families in transition, feminist studies, and ethnographic research methods.
-She has worked on many collaborative projects, including an ongoing partnership with Xóchitl Castañeda where she wrote four articles some were in English and others in Spanish.
-The Society for the Anthropology of North America awarded Zavella the Distinguished Career Achievement in the Critical Study of North America Award in the year 2010.
-She has published many books including, most recently, "I'm Neither Here Nor There, Mexicans" Quotidian Struggles with Migration and Poverty (Duke University Press, 2011), which focuses on working class Mexican Americans struggle for agency and identity in Santa Cruz County.
+Zavella's research focuses on migration, gender and health in Latina/o communities, Latino families in transition, feminist studies, and ethnographic research methods.
+She has worked on many collaborative projects, including an ongoing partnership with Xóchitl Castañeda where she wrote four articles, some in English and others in Spanish.
+In 2010, the Society for the Anthropology of North America awarded Zavella the Distinguished Career Achievement in the Critical Study of North America Award.
+She has published many books including, most recently, I'm Neither Here Nor There, Mexicans' Quotidian Struggles with Migration and Poverty (Duke University Press, 2011), which focuses on working-class Mexican Americans' struggle for agency and identity in Santa Cruz County.